cisco-open/infscale/README.md

 pip install .
 ```

-This will install dependencies as well as infscale package.
+This will install dependencies as well as InfScale package.

 ## Running development code

 This is useful during local development.
 As a prerequisite, dependencies should
 be resolved.
-Thus, it is necessary to install infscale once
+Thus, it is necessary to install InfScale once
 (see [Installation](#installation)).
 Once dependencies are resolved, under `infscale` (top folder), run the following
 command: